We are pleased to announce that the Hall reopens between the hours of 10am and 2pm, on the following days in 2019:

 Teas, coffees and light refreshments are available in the Euston Tea Room, located in the Old Kitchen.
 It is staffed by local volunteers who are fund-raising for St. Peter’s Church in Fakenham Magna and so operate on a cash only basis.
 The Tea Room also closes at 2pm.

-Toilet facilities are located in the corridor by the Old Kitchen, including Disabled Facilities.
+Toilet facilities are located on the left hand side when appoaching the hall from car park and in the corridor by the Old Kitchen, including Disabled Facilities.

 Picnics, during our opening hours of 10am and 2pm, are permitted within the Grounds, but please avoid main thoroughfares.